 class Gate1Check:

-"""Observability gate: confirms every failure is debuggable."""
+"""Observability gate: every failure has to be debuggable."""

 # Coverage requirements — must be 1.0 (100%)